aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_supportbundle.md

 `eksctl anywhere generate support-bundle-config` will generate a Support Bundle config yaml file for you to customize.

 Do not add personally identifiable information (PII) or other confidential or sensitive information to your support bundle.
-If you provide the support bundle while obtaining support from AWS, it will be accessible by other AWS services in addition to AWS Support.
+If you provide the support bundle to get support from AWS, it will be accessible to other AWS services, including AWS Support.

 ### Collecting a Support Bundle and running analyzers
 ```